Get

 South Russian Ovcharkas do best when eating commercial diets designed to meet their life stage and size requirements.
 Puppies need different nutrients than adult dogs and should eat food specially formulated for them.

-Large breeds like South Russian Ovcharkas have special nutritional needs as adults and puppies and should stick with formulas designed to meet their specific requirements when it comes to calories and nutrients.
+Large breeds like South Russian Ovcharkas have special nutritional needs as adults and puppies and should stick with formulas designed to meet their specific requirements for calories and nutrients.

 Products with an American Association Feed Control Officials statement of nutritional adequacy have all the nutrients puppies and dogs need for optimal health.
 Veterinary guidance should always be sought when choosing foods for South Russian Ovcharkas.
-It ensures that whatever they eat is appropriate for their health and wellness needs.
+It ensures that whatever they eat is appropriate for their health.

 Exercise 🐕

 South Russian Ovcharkas require lots of exercise but can also be calm when hanging out with the family, particularly when getting sufficient physical activity.
-Most do best when they can spend lots of time outdoors, and they enjoy having access to fenced yards where they can move around with ease and burn off energy when they please.
+Most do best when they can spend time outdoors, and they enjoy having access to fenced-in yards where they can move around and burn off energy when they please.

-Because they have such high activity needs, they thrive in large homes and environments where they can spend time outside with their favorite people.
-They require long daily walks and need to cover plenty of miles to stay happy and healthy.
+Because they are so energetic, they thrive in large homes and environments where they can spend time outside with their favorite people.
+They require long daily walks and must cover many miles to stay happy and healthy.

 Obedient young South Russian Shepherd dog posing outdoors with a stone